arulrevtest/helloworldgke/README.md

 # Spring Boot Continuous Deployment Pipeline with Jenkins and GKE

+## Enhancements in this repository

+1. Deploying containers to GKE cluster with kubectl.
+Please refer to K8s folder and Jenkinsfile for more details
+1. Terraform code to create GKE cluster
+1. Testcases are written for Springboot controller

 ## Prerequisites
 1. A Google Cloud Platform Account
 1. [Enable the Compute Engine, Container Engine, and Container Builder APIs](https://console.cloud.google.com/flows/enableapi?apiid=compute_component,container,cloudbuild.googleapis.com)